shabtronic/VESC-BBSHD-PAS-Throttle-Cruise/README.md

 My brakes (NYK ZOOM HB-876-E MTB) are simple switches (2 pin connectors) rather than pots (3 pin connectors) - so a 10k resistor from 3.3v connected to ADC2 and then the brake switch from ADC2 to gnd - to make it work properly, no floating values or madness when the motor switches on e.t.c.
 NOTE - should be the reverse of this so when brakes get accidentally disconnected - vesc thinks the kill switch is on and can also test if brakes are connected or not e.t.c.

 Vesc can only have 1 user QML app running.
-ADC or any other buit in app that uses the three main motor controls: SetRPM,SetDuty or SetCurrent - will *FIGHT* each other setting these values and end up in a right old mess.
+ADC or any other buit in app that uses the three main motor controls: SetRPM, SetDuty or SetCurrent - will *FIGHT* each other setting these values and end up in a right old mess.

 You'll need to upload these two files to your VESC controller: